jspsych/jspsych-contrib/packages/plugin-image-array-keyboard-response/readme.md

 ## Overview

 This plugin displays images and records responses generated with the keyboard.
 The position and size of the images can be specified.
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
-The trial can be ended automatically if the subject has failed to respond within a fixed length of time.
+The trial can be ended automatically if the participant has failed to respond within a fixed length of time.

 ## Loading